Volunteering and Unpaid Internships for F-1 International Students

-- You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities or unpaid internships which passed the 6-factor test defined by Department of Labor.
+- You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities or unpaid internships which passed the seven factors test defined by Department of Labor.

 - Unpaid also means uncompensated.
 For example, if the organization compensates you with stock options, gift cards, travel vouchers, or movie passes in lieu of payment, that is no longer an unpaid internship or volunteering.
 You must obtain work authorization.

 - If you are engaging in bona fide volunteer activity, it is advisable to get documentation from the organization explaining the nature of your work.
 You should keep this with your other immigration records (such as your previous I-20s).

 - Finally, engaging in any employment or internship, whether paid or unpaid, for academic credit or not, without proper work authorization is a serious violation of your F-1 status.

 For PDF files, you'll need Adobe Acrobat 5.0 or above to view it.
 If you need Adobe Acrobat Reader it's available free from Adobe (link is external).